 611 Gilbert Rd, Preston VIC 3072, Australia

 The very first places I wanted to revisit was Fitzroy, the street art and vibe attracted me and I wanted to make a special visit to Adidas factory outlet.
+It reminded me of Old Street and Shoreditch back in London.
+A lot of independent cafes, vintage shops, off beat restaurants, and street art.
 One of the stops offs I made but never got to eat is the sugar filled famous Doughnut Time.
 Their Always a gay time is very popular, doughnuts cost $6.70 a pop.

 377 Brunswick Street, Melbourne, VIC 3065